-My main remit as a tutor is to teach on the practical nutrition and dietetic modules.
-The reason that I continue to work as a dietitian when possible is that I feel it enhances my ability to teach the practical aspects of nutrition and dietetics and hopefully enthuse students with the wide range of interesting areas which can be covered in our professions.
+My main remit as Programme Director is to ensure the Dietetic Programme meets the high standards expected by the British Dietetic Association and the Health and Care Professions Council.
+These professional and regulating bodies approve and accredit the Dietetics Programme and dietetic students can apply to be dietitians once they have successfully completed the course.
+As the Team Lead for Dietetics I coordinate the activities of my small but vibrant team to ensure high standards of teaching and excellent placement opportunities for the students.
+As a teaching fellow I teach on the practical nutrition and dietetic modules, hence the reason that I continue to work as a dietitian when possible as I feel it enhances my ability to teach the practical aspects of nutrition and dietetics and hopefully enthuse students with the wide range of interesting areas which can be covered in our professions.

 University roles and responsibilities